Wednesday, December 8, 2010

 8. "I Saw Her Standing There."
 Sung by Joe Namath to Suzy Kolber?
 Terrell Owens to Nicollette Sheridan?
 Brett Favre to Jenn Sterger?
 Possibly followed by "Why Don't We Do It In the Road?"

 7. "Strawberry Fields Forever."
-About Darryl's fielding difficulties.
+About Darryl's defensive difficulties.